-Closing of Apple stores in China could delay 1 million iPhone sales
+Closing of Apple stores in China could delay 1 million iPhone sales.

-“We believe with the limited transportation in principal cities across China and decreased foot movement in Beijing, Shanghai, and other major cities that at most ~ 1 mm iPhones in the region could be at danger of shifting out of the March quarter into the June quarter if the situation continues until late February,” analysts Strecker Backe and Daniel Ives expressed.
+“We believe with the limited transportation in principal cities across China and decreased foot movement in Beijing, Shanghai, and other major cities that at most ~ 1 mm iPhones in the region could be in danger of shifting out of the March quarter into the June quarter if the situation continues until late February,” analysts Strecker Backe and Daniel Ives expressed.

 Ives and Backe further wrote that their predicted figure represented fewer than 3% of yearly Chinese iPhone sales and that the effect would likely be negligible.